Selling Items On Star Island

 Every effort is made to obtain the books you request at reasonable prices, and to display them in the book store on the first day of your conference.

 In addition the Star Island gifts and items sold at the Gift Shop, the ISA can facilitate the sale of conference t-shirts and gear.
-Contact Dave Brown (email@example.com).
+Contact Tricia Coleman (email@example.com).
 100 percent of the proceeds will go back to the conference.
 The shop will display it, sell it and even let people pay for it on their credit cards.
 Members of the ISA, UU will be able to receive their discount on the purchase, and the shops will take on the additional cost, so there is no loss of income to the conference.
 At the end of the conference, the remaining inventory should be picked up by the conference, and a check for the sales will be mailed by the ISA, UU.